Cuttings: November

 Time is something everyone runs short on and finally runs out of.

-An important gardening judgment - When to Do Nothing!
+An important gardening judgment: When to Do Nothing!

-Remember that gophers also need to make a living; preferably in somebody else's garden.
+Remember that gophers also need to make a living;

 A garden is made up of stories, not things.